Flymo

 Flymo is a hover lawnmower invented by Karl Dahlman in 1964, after seeing Sir Christopher Cockerell's hovercraft.
 "Flymo" is a brand name of the Swedish company Husqvarna AB, a part of Electrolux from 1978 to 2006.
 The mower is a variation of the petrol-powered rotary push lawn mower, but uses a fan above the mower's spinning blades to allow the mower's body to hover over the lawn.
-The mower is claimed to be more maneuverable and easier to push than wheeled petrol mowers, while delivering similar results.
+The mower is claimed to be more manoeuvrable and easier to push than wheeled petrol mowers, while delivering similar results.